NikhilAdhau/Web-Scraping/README.md

 The project extracts Title, Year, Rating, Duration.
 It also extracts the link a to trailer and a link to a more info page.

-The extracted data is then stored in a sqlite database, where you can then sort movies or series based on rating or year.
+The extracted data is then stored in a sqlite database (List.db), where you can then sort movies or series based on rating or year.

 # Requirements
 You need to install scrapy first.